 By initiating a constructive conversation with your employees rather than allowing their dissatisfaction to fester, you are showing your employees that you care.
 You will also be proving to them that they are important to you.
 When you engage in conversations like these, it is important to separate your employee’s work from their mindset.
 There might be an employee who is consistently successful and productive, but, if they are dissatisfied, this can poison your office’s atmosphere and hamper the motivation of a whole team.

 React to gossip

-Gather the team for a quick meeting and tell them how things actually are.
-Confirm that your door is open and they can always come to you with their questions.
+If gossip is circulating amongst your employees, gather the team for a quick meeting and make sure you are all on the same page.
+Reiterate that your office door is open and they should always come to you with their questions.